 ● a brief statement explaining the applicant’s interest in the position

 - a list of references, including contact information

-- a recent legal writing sample of any length that represents the applicant’s most challenging legal work (The writing sample should not be a collaborative work or a piece significantly edited by someone else.)
+- a recent legal writing sample of any length representing the applicant’s most challenging legal work.
+Please do not send an excerpt.
+The writing sample should not be a collaborative work or significantly edited by someone else.

-Send your application materials in a PDF file attached to an email to IPR’sAdministrator, Niko Perazich, at email@example.com.
-The application deadline is Monday December 5th 2016.
+The application materials should be sent in a single PDF file attached to an email to Niko Perazich at firstname.lastname@example.org.